 Proverbs 20:12 The hearing ear, and the seeing eye, the LORD hath made even both of them.

-Psalms 94:9 He that planted the ear, shall he not hear? he that formed the eye, shall he not see?
+Psalm 94:9 He that planted the ear, shall he not hear? he that formed the eye, shall he not see?

 2 Kings 6:17 And Elisha prayed, and said, LORD, I pray thee, open his eyes, that he may see.
 And the LORD opened the eyes of the young man; and he saw: and, behold, the mountain was full of horses and chariots of fire round about Elisha.

-Psalms 146:8 The LORD openeth the eyes of the blind: the LORD raiseth them that are bowed down: the LORD loveth the righteous:
+Psalm 146:8 The LORD openeth the eyes of the blind: the LORD raiseth them that are bowed down: the LORD loveth the righteous:

 Ezra 9:8 And now for a little space grace hath been shewed from the LORD our God, to leave us a remnant to escape, and to give us a nail in his holy place, that our God may lighten our eyes, and give us a little reviving in our bondage.

-Psalms 13:3 Consider and hear me, O LORD my God: lighten mine eyes, lest I sleep the sleep of death;
+Psalm 13:3 Consider and hear me, O LORD my God: lighten mine eyes, lest I sleep the sleep of death;